 Lyrical dance is a dance style that combines elements of ballet, modern and jazz dance techniques.
 It is commonly set to popular music with vocals or just instrumental bars.
 The name lyrical comes from the word “lyrics” because dancers use the lyrics of a song or instrumental music to inspire them to do certain movements or show expression.
 Dance movements require strong technique ability.
 Dancer’s must be aware of facial expressions, essentially acting, to properly perform a lyrical dance piece.
 Besides emotional connection to music, lyrical dance typically encourages use of articulation, line, weight, and movement qualities.
 Students should expect to spend more than one year at most levels.
 Students must be registered in a Ballet class with Bender JCC School of Dance to register for Lyrical I & II.
 Lyrical III is by permission only

 Tap is a fun, fast-paced style of dance that teaches rhythm, counting and coordination.
 Coordination and rhythm skills will be developed while learning tap steps.
 Students will build listening skills, learn tap vocabulary, and connect movement response to sound and sequencing.
 Students should expect to spend more than one year at most levels.

-Junior and Senior Dance Company
+Youth Dance Company